-ELSI provides and enhances scalable, open-source software library solutions for electronic structure theory for simulations in materials science, condensed matter physics, chemistry, molecular biochemistry, and many other fields.
-ELSI focuses particularly on methods that solve or circumvent eigenvalue problems in the self-consistent field cycle of density-functional theory, the key bottleneck “cubic scaling wall” of electronic structure theory.
-In addition, the same infrastructure will help overcome other challenging eigenvalue problems as well.
+ELSI provides and enhances scalable, open-source software library solutions for electronic structure calculations in materials science, condensed matter physics, chemistry, and many other fields.
+ELSI focuses on methods that solve or circumvent eigenvalue problems in electronic structure theory.
+The ELSI infrastructure should also be useful for other challenging eigenvalue problems.

 The eigensolvers and density matrix solvers supported in ELSI include:

 - ELPA: The massively parallel dense eigensolver ELPA facilitates the solution of symmetric or Hermitian eigenproblems on high-performance computers.
 It features an efficient two-stage tridiagonalization method which is better suited for parallel computing than the conventional one-stage method.

 - LAPACK: LAPACK provides routines for solving linear systems, least squares problems, eigenvalue problems, and singular value problems.
 In order to promote high efficiency on present-day computers, LAPACK routines are written to exploit BLAS, particularly level-3 BLAS, as much as possible.
 In ELSI, the tridiagonalization and the corresponding back-transformation routines in LAPACK are combined with the efficient divide-and-conquer tridiagonal solver in ELPA.